<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1524844542183495&amp;ev=PageView&amp;noscript=1">

 The Power of the Frontline

-Hitting a number like 200 million doesn't happen overnight.
-As Laura Lourdelle, Corporate Responsibility Manager of Global Initiatives at Sodexo, notes, “Fighting food waste is a learning journey, requiring daily commitment.
-We’re glad we started this journey together with Leanpath, benefiting from their data and sector expertise."
+Hitting a number like 200 million pounds doesn't happen overnight.
+As Laura Lourdelle, Corporate Responsibility Manager of Global Initiatives at Sodexo, notes, “Reducing food waste is a continuous learning journey that requires daily commitment.
+We’re proud to have embarked on this journey alongside Leanpath, leveraging their data‑driven insights and sector expertise. "

 She hits on the core truth of this achievement: it happens one meal, one shift, and one kitchen at a time.
 Leanpath’s Executive Director, Dave Britton, who has spent 21 years dedicated to this mission, echoes this sentiment.
-He emphasizes that the 200 million milestone "isn’t just a statistic.
+He emphasizes that the 200 million pounds milestone "isn’t just a statistic.
 That number represents real kitchens, real culinarians, and real teamwork."

 And the frontline teams in foodservice kitchens around the globe are the true changemakers.
 Tracking food waste every day to understand what is being wasted and why and then, critically, acting on those insights to keep that food waste from reoccurring.